 29: Swedish Jam Cake

-Swedish jam cakes are fantastic treat for the whole family.
+Swedish jam cakes are a fantastic treat for the whole family.
 I’m partial to apricot and strawberry jams but you can use any jam you like.
 If you want apricot, use apricot.
 If you want mixed fruits…you get the idea.

 You can get a great recipe for Swedish jam cakes here.